N. S. Rajaram

-Navaratna Srinivasa Rajaram (22 September 1943 – 11 December 2019) was an Indian academic and a Hindutva ideologue.
+Navaratna Srinivasa Rajaram (22 September 1943 – 11 December 2019) was an Indian academic at University of Indiana, scholar and NASA scientist.
 He is notable for propounding the "Indigenous Aryans" hypothesis, asserting that the Vedic period was extremely advanced from a scientific view-point, and claiming of having deciphered the Indus script.
 Academics find his scholarship to be composed of dishonest polemics in service of a communal agenda.

 Personal life

 Rajaram was born on 22 September 1943 into a Deshastha Madhva Brahmin family in Mysore.
 His grandfather Navaratna Rama Rao was a colonial scholar and vernacular author of regional fame.
-Rajaram held a Ph.D. degree in mathematics from Indiana University and taught in American universities for over 20 years, including stints at Kent State University and Lockheed Corporation.
+He graduated from National High School in Bangalore.
+He received his early schooling from Mysore, and went on to receive a Doctoral degree in Mathematics from the University of Indiana.
+He thereafter worked at the University as a professor for two decades.
+He received a PhD degree in mathematics from Indiana University Bloomington in 1976 and taught in American universities for over 20 years, including stints at Kent State University and Lockheed Corporation.
 He died in Bengaluru on 11 December 2019 at the age of 76.

 Indology

 Rajaram extensively published on topics related to ancient Indian history and Indian archaeology, alleging a Eurocentric bias in Indology and Sanskrit scholarship.
 He advocated the Indigenous Aryans hypothesis and rejected Indo-Aryan migration theory as a fabricated version of history devised for missionary and colonial interests, and later propounded by left-liberals and Marxists.
 Dating the Vedas to circa 7000 BC, he also propounded that the Harappan civilization of the Indus Valley corresponds with the end phase of the Vedic Age and thus hypothesized it to be a part of Vedic era.

-In Puratattva, the journal of the Indian Archaeological Society, Rajaram claimed that "Vedic Indians" had taught the Pharaohs of Egypt to build the Pyramids.
+In Puratattva, the journal of the Indian Archaeological Society, Rajaram claimed that "Vedic Indians" might have taught the Pharaohs of Egypt to build the Pyramids.
 He also asserted the concept of secularism to be irrelevant to a pluralistic state, which ancient Hindu India was.
 He also claimed to have deciphered the Indus script and equated it to late Vedic Sanskrit.
+He has been critical of Marxist historian, "For all its monopoly of the Indian history establishment, this influential group calling itself Marxists has made no contribution to history.
+The central theme of their work is that Hindus have contributed nothing to Indian civilisation: Everything from the Vedas and Sanskrit to science and mathematics is a foreign import."